moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## Subscription Hints {#sub-hints}

 Subscription hints provide a way for a subscriber to indicate, to the publisher, its preferences for receiving objects from a given track.

 Subscription Hints have the following structure:

 ~~~
 SUBSCRIPTION HINT {
   HintType (i),
+  HintValueLength (i),
-  Value (b)
+  HintValue (b)
 }
 ~~~
 {: #moq-transport-subscription-hint format title="MOQT Subscription Hint"}